PaulBratslavsky/epic-next-course-blog/05-lesson/README.md

 ############################
 ```

-Notice we are getting our **userId** and our data that we want to update.
+Notice we are getting our **userId** and the data we want to update.

-Now let's go ahead an implement the logic that will send this data to **Strapi**.
+Now, let's go ahead and implement the logic that will send this data to **Strapi**.

-But first let's navigate to `src/data/services` and create a new service called `mutate-data.ts` and import the following code.
+But first, let's navigate to `src/data/services`, create a new service called `mutate-data.ts`, and import the following code.

 ```ts
 import { getAuthToken } from "./get-token";